mortylobster-droid/OpenClaw-HQ/README.md

 All agents follow a shared cost philosophy:

+If Installed,

-- Ollama (local) is always attempted first
+- Ollama (local) is always attempted if task is simple.
 - OpenRouter (paid models) is used only when necessary

 Paid models are reserved for: